Haksell/gomoku/README.md

 - optimize constants through SPSA or simulated annealing
 - more patterns
 - double attacks (multiply 4 dp en gros)
-- smarter dist to center:
+- centrality:
-  - dist to edge?
+  - sum of stone distances to center was tried and gave poor results
-  - dist to corner?
+  - try distance to edges?
-  - manhattan or something else?
+  - try distance to corners?

 ### flopped heuristics